gauravbhand1611/oms-documentation/documents/retail-operations/brokering/brokeringruns.md

 # Brokering Runs

-As discussed, <mark style="color:orange;">**Brokering Runs**</mark> serve as the highest level of organization in order routing, defining when and how often order routing occurs.
+As discussed, <mark style="color:orange;">**Brokering Runs**</mark> serve as the highest level of organization in order routing, defining when and how frequently order routing takes place.
+Each brokering run has a specific _frequency_, such as every 5 minutes, hourly, daily, or at custom intervals based on business needs.

-### Creating Brokering Runs

-Each brokering run has a specific _frequency_, such as every 5 minutes, hourly, daily, or a custom interval based on specific business requirements.
-With multiple brokering runs, retailers can fine-tune routing for different priority levels, handling everything from urgent, same-day orders to routine, standard delivery orders.

 ### Why Use Multiple Brokering Runs?

-Multiple brokering runs allow retailers to set different routing frequencies based on order priority, optimizing order processing without overloading resources.
+Multiple brokering runs allow retailers to set different frequencies for each batch of order.
 For example, high-priority orders can be routed more frequently (every 5 minutes), ensuring that urgent orders receive immediate attention, while standard or less time-sensitive orders are routed at more moderate intervals (hourly).

 ### Single vs. Multiple Brokering Runs